Dave Aronberg: Corey Lewandowski case

 Aronberg gained national media attention during the 2016 Presidential Election when he announced he would not move forward with a battery charge against Corey Lewandowski, Donald Trump's campaign manager.
 Jupiter Police had charged Lewandowski with misdemeanor battery after former Breitbart reporter Michelle Fields alleged that he grabbed her after a Trump press conference on March 8 at Trump International Golf Club.

 Nouman Raja case

 As State Attorney, Aronberg filed charges of manslaughter by culpable negligence and attempted first-degree murder with a firearm against Palm Beach Gardens police officer Nouman Raja for the killing of 31-year-old musician and housing inspector, Corey Jones, a black man who had been waiting for help on a highway after his car broke down.
 On March 7, 2019, a jury found Raja guilty as charged, making him the first officer in Florida to be convicted of an on-duty shooting in 30 years.
 Circuit Court Judge Joseph Marx sentenced Raja to 25 years in prison.

-Morning Joe
+Morning Joe and MeidasTouch

-Aronberg has become a weekly guest on MSNBC's Morning Joe to discuss legal issues, particularly those related to the criminal justice system.
+Aronberg has become a weekly guest on MS NOW's Morning Joe to discuss legal issues, particularly those related to the criminal justice system.

+Aronberg is also a contributor on YouTube's MeidasTouch to discuss the outspoken on some of the toughest and most controversial legal issues.